DHRI-Curriculum/Text_Classification/sections/05-features.md

 What's with those part of speech labels?
 They are not very self-explanatory...!

 The Penn Tagset, which NLTK uses for its part-of-speech tagger, is not particularly intuitive.
-Fortunately, they provide an easy function that allows you to see what the different tags stand for.
+Fortunately, they come with an easily accessible function, `help`, that allows you to see what the different tags stand for:

 ```python
 nltk.help.upenn_tagset("NN")
 nltk.help.upenn_tagset("JJ")
 ```

+The resulting output provides you both a definition and some examples of words from the tagset:

 ```
 NN: noun, common, singular or mass